-Galena Summit is a high mountain pass at an elevation of 2.652m (8,701ft) above the sea level, located in Blaine County, Idaho, in USA.
-It’s one of the highest paved mountain roads in the U.S. state of Idaho.
+Galena Summit is a high mountain pass at an elevation of 2.660m (8,727ft) above the sea level, located on the northwest corner of Blaine County, in the U.S. state of Idaho.

 How long is the road to Galena Summit in Idaho?